 REV. Zachery Sarrault, Associate PASTOR

-Your receiving brother in Christ,
+Your reading brother in Christ,

 Pastor Zach Sarrault